What is aeration

 Landscaping

-The answer to 'what is aeration' is aeration is the process of perforating the soil with small holes to allow air, water, and nutrients to penetrate the grass roots.
-This is an important lawn care practice that helps to alleviate soil compaction and improve the overall health and appearance of your lawn.
+The answer to 'what is aeration' is aeration is the process of making small holes in your lawn to allow air, water and nutrients to reach the grassroots.
+This is an important lawn care practice that helps to alleviate soil compaction, improve drainage, and encourage a healthier, more vibrant lawn.

 Step-by-Step Guide